JaylenSm/Packet-Sniffer/README.md

 # Installation

-- The dedicated backend and frontend files are to be downloaded respectively (In the "src" folder).
+- The dedicated backend and frontend files are to be downloaded respectively (In the "src/" folder).
 If the interface name needs to be changed it will have to be changed in the backend file, represented by "(interface = "eth0")" in the "Packet_Sniffer" class.
 For the tool to function the dedicated frontend file is to be ran (python3 frontend_packet_sniffer).

 ### 🔖 Tags